Umbrella Company Mortgages

 While there are certainly benefits to being in an umbrella company as a contractor, it’s a misconception that umbrella company mortgages are easier to get than limited company mortgages or self-employed mortgages.

-Whether or not it’s the best option for you will depend very much on your personal circumstances including how much you expect to earn and whether or not you are going to be a contractor long term or just short term.
+Whether it’s the best option for you will depend very much on your personal circumstances, including how much you expect to earn and whether you are going to be a contractor long-term or just short-term.
 It’s a good idea to get independent financial advice before rushing into anything.

 Ask a quick question